ChrisZie/HugoSymphony/content/service/marketing/_index.md

     textfront: Do You Know How Many Organizations Rely Mainly On Social Media To Recruit Volunteers and Staff?
     bgimagefront: https://cdn.pixabay.com/photo/2014/10/09/23/36/mountains-482689_1280.jpg
     titleback: 84%
     textback: Endless resources await!
-Social Media has changed so many of the rules that tourism and businesses are driven by, especially when it comes to finding the best and most passionate people to join your team as volunteers and staff.<br><br>We have both recruited volunteers over Social Media and have been recruited ourselves there.
-This has helps us understand extremely well the techniques, benefits, and common mistakes most recruiters make.
+Social Media has changed so many of the rules that tourism and businesses are driven by, especially when it comes to finding the best and most passionate people to join your team as volunteers and staff.<br><br>We have both recruited volunteers over Social Media and have been recruited there ourselves.
+This has helped us understand extremely well the techniques, benefits, and common mistakes most recruiters make.
 We will provide you with step-by-step guides to recruit the very best resources.
     bgimageback: https://cdn.pixabay.com/photo/2014/08/27/12/58/penguins-429128_1280.jpg

   - titlefront: CONVERTING